-The first 24 to 48 hours following your injury is called the acute phase of injury.
-During this period, you’ll often experience sharp, shooting pain followed by swelling.
-This is the body’s way of protecting the injured area against further damage, forcing you to reduce pressure on the injured body part.
+Acute Phase of Injury: This is the first 24 to 48 hours following your injury.
+During this period, you'll often experience sharp, shooting pain followed by swelling.
+This is the body's way of protecting the injured area against further damage, forcing you to reduce pressure on the injured body part.

 - Commercially made cold wraps